Is Legoland & Dubai Parks and Resorts Open in the Summer?

 What is at Dubai Parks & Resorts?

-Sitting to the western side of Dubai city (on the main freeway towards Abu Dhabi), the Dubai Parks and Resorts site comprises
+Sitting on the western side of Dubai (on the main freeway towards Abu Dhabi), the Dubai Parks and Resorts site comprises

 • Riverland – the dining & entertainment space that connects all the theme parks